 Even following the revolutionary developments of the Horse Ridge integrated circuit, our access to truly practical quantum computers is still a long road ahead.
 However, Intel’s IC is a potential next step on that road: one that will lead to millions of qubits controlled on one system that could solve important global problems.

 While it is too early to say when (or even whether) advanced quantum devices will ever be available for mass-market consumption, we may well enjoy their benefits in the coming years.
-In fact, researchers are already considering whether quantum computing could set the stage for the next industrial revolution on par—or even greater than—the development of semiconductor computing and the internet.
+In fact, researchers are already considering whether quantum computing could set the stage for the next industrial revolution: one that is on par—or even greater than—the development of semiconductor computing and the internet itself.